bimdata/javascript-api-client/docs/IfcApi.md

 ## updateStoreyDeprecated

-> Storey updateStoreyDeprecated(cloudPk, id, ifcPk, projectPk, data)
+> InlineResponse2002 updateStoreyDeprecated(cloudPk, ifcPk, projectPk, uuid, data)

 Update some fields of a storey